Miracles happen to those who believe in them

 For those who don’t believe, no proof is possible

-Over the years, I discovered different types of bodyguards.
-It is amazing that the bodyguards kind of develop their own personality.
-I have discovered that getting to know the bodyguard is a very good way to handle him.
+Over the years, I discovered different types of belief guardians.
+It is amazing that the guardians kind of develop their own personality.
+I have discovered that getting to know the belief guardian is a very good way to handle him.
 I believe there are 7 types, which sometimes appear in combination.

 His doubt is not very strong or solid.
-This bodyguard will ask soft, simple questions, as if giving you more tools to convince him that his “client” is wonderful.
+This guardian will ask soft, simple questions, as if giving you more tools to convince him that his “client” is wonderful.

-This bodyguard is the easiest to convince.
+This belief guardian is the easiest to convince.
 He wants you to convince him, so he gives you lots of clues to do that.

-If you want to find out whether this is the personality of your bodyguard, ask yourself if you are easily influenced.
+If you want to find out whether this is the personality of your guardian, ask yourself if you are easily influenced.
 If you are, just hang around people that have a good influence on you.
-If this is your bodyguard, you are in the best position and your path towards a happy life is easy.
+If this is your guardian, you are in the best position and your path towards a happy life is easy.

 For such people, personal examples will not be sufficient and if you want to convince them they are smart and capable, you need to research yourself for statistics, facts and figures that clearly put them in the category of smart and capable people.